cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 # Measuring Instability in the Wild

-So far we have discussed Mariposa's methodology to detect and quantify SMT-based proof instability.
+So far we have discussed Mariposa's methodology to detect and quantify instability.
 How much instability is there in practice?
-Well, let me share some experimental results on existing program verification projects.
+Let me share some experimental results from existing program verification projects.

 ## Projects and Queries